Code-Institute-Submissions/Stream_One_Project-1/README.md

 ## Credits

-Much of the narrative was taken from various homeless charities websites, to fill the relevant areas of the project site (this includes Peter McVerry Trust, ICHH, Centre For Prevention Services, Focus Ireland)
+Much of the narrative was taken from various homeless charities websites, to fill the relevant areas of the project site (primarily this includes Peter McVerry Trust, however ICHH, Centre For Prevention Services, and Focus Ireland websites were also used for reference purposes)

 Video on `Donate.html`page is entitled "Martin", and was publised on YouTube on 2nd Sept 2017 by Donal Moloney: https://www.youtube.com/watch?time_continue=1&v=UjGZspQDczI